CompilerProgramming/compilerprogramming.github.io/site/source/intermediate-representations.rst

 a compiler before it is in a form ready for execution.

-One of the first such intermediate representations that we have seen is the the Abstract Syntax Tree (AST), which is mainly concerned with the grammer of the source language.
+One of the first such intermediate representations that we have seen is the the Abstract Syntax Tree (AST), which is mainly concerned with the grammar of the source language.

 From the AST, we generate a different kind of intermediate representation, one that is more amenable to the manipulations required during optimization and execution.
 There are many such representations; we will